zmyer/graal/docs/reference-manual/languages/jvm/options.md

 can be used to configure Graal.
 A selection of interesting ones is shown below.
 To see the complete list, use the `-XX:+JVMCIPrintProperties` option.

-* `ShowConfiguration`: Prints various information about the compiler configuration is use.
+* `ShowConfiguration`: Prints various information about the compiler configuration in use.
 This option is best used as follows: `java -XX:EagerJVMCI -Dgraal.ShowConfiguration=info -version`.
 Since Graal is only initialized upon the first top tier JIT compilation request, without `-XX:+EagerJVMCI` Graal may not be initialized at all